yue/wey/README.md

 As benefit creating views in Wey is very fast, opening a new window is almost as fast as showing a hidden window.
-Users can close all windows and run Wey in background, while still be able to open a new window quicly.
+Users can close all windows and run Wey in background, while still be able to open a new window quickly.

 ### Correctly unload things